 Essential Function Description/Justification Priority Administration Organizational leadership and presence are necessary for the safety, security and effective continuity of business operations.
 Certain aspects of administrative functions may be performed remotely as determined by the District Superintendent or their designee.
 2 Personnel Personnel matters related to operations and people management must continue regardless of remote or in-person operations.
 Certain aspects of personnel functions may be performed remotely as determined by the District Superintendent or their designee.
 2 Business Operations Fiduciary obligations and hardcopy functions including the internal operations and non-instructional external services to customers require in-person attendance.
-Facilities and Maintenance The management, operation, and maintenance of facilities including buildings and grounds must occur in order to preserve their safety and condition.
-Food Service To ensure that preparation of meals and continuity of food service operations Instruction/ Student Services Continuity of instruction and instruction-related services for customers may be required based upon applicable executive orders, law and regulations.
-1 Instructional Support Services Technology Delivery and support of key organizational functions both internally and externally to customers are critical to ongoing operations.
+1 Facilities and Maintenance The management, operation, and maintenance of facilities including buildings and grounds must occur in order to preserve their safety and condition.
+1 Food Service To ensure that preparation of meals and continuity of food service operations 1 Instruction/ Student Services Continuity of instruction and instruction-related services for customers may be required based upon applicable executive orders, law and regulations.
+1 Instructional Support Services Based on conditions and the needs of customers, in order to maintain services and offerings, in-person attendance may be required.
+2 Technology Delivery and support of key organizational functions both internally and externally to customers are critical to ongoing operations.
 1